pbakanas/marketdata-cloud-demo/README.md

 Credit to [Chris Matta](https://github.com/cjmatta) who put together a lot of the components for this demo including the SSE connector, connector scripts and the orders schema.

 _NOTE:
 This demo uses [iexcloud.io](https://iexcloud.io/) to get the marketdata.
-You will have to create your own IEX token to interact with datasets.
+You will have to create your own IEX token and marketdata workspace to interact with datasets.
 This demo also requires a Confluent Cloud cluster_

 # TO SETUP DEMO

-1. Update the /scripts/connectors/marketdata.json file with your IEX token.
+1. Update the /scripts/connectors/marketdata.json file with your IEX token and workspace URL.

-2. create a .env file with the follwing properties
+2. create a .env file with the your Confluent Cloud cluster details
 ```
 BOOTSTRAP_SERVERS=
 API_KEY=